Updated November 17, 2023 | 12:30 p.m.

 - Building Survey Checklist

-When an injury or illness occurs that is serious enough to require immediate medical treatment, notify University Police by calling 911 on a campus phone or (714) 456-6123 at the UC Irvine Medical Center.
+When an injury or illness occurs that is serious enough to require immediate medical treatment, notify university police by calling 911 on a campus phone or 714-456-6123 at the UCI Medical Center.

-7.2 Investigations.
 As part of completing the Online Incident Report, the employee and supervisor work together to determine the cause of the incident and to ensure that appropriate follow-up, hazard communication, and hazard correction has occurred.
-EH&S reviews online incident reports.
-Incident reports and EH&S investigations are documented and are filed with EH&S and Workers' Compensation.
+EHS reviews online incident reports.
+Incident reports and EHS investigations are documented and are filed with EHS and Workers' Compensation.

 - Report a Safety Concern